 Student-athletes must be concerned with any behavior that might embarrass themselves, their teams, and/or Virginia Wesleyan University.
 This includes any activities conducted online.
 Virginia Wesleyan University supports and encourages individuals' expression of First Amendment rights of free speech.
-This includes participating in online social networking sites (Facebook, Pinterest, etc.).
+This includes participating in online social networking sites (Facebook, Instagram, TikTok, etc.).

 The University and Athletics Department does not place any restrictions on the use of these sites by student-athletes.
-However, we remind you that as a member of the VWU Intercollegiate Athletics Department, you are a representative of the university and are always in the public eye.
-Please keep the following guidelines in mind as you participate on social networking websites.
+However, as a member of the VWU Intercollegiate Athletics Department, student-athletes are a representative of the university and are always in the public eye.
+Please keep the following guidelines in mind when participating on social networking websites.

 Before participation in any online community, understand that anything posted online is available to anyone, anywhere, at any time because posts can be stored even after they have been deleted by the user.
-Any text or photo placed online is completely out of your control the moment it is placed online-even if you limit access to your site.
+Any text or photo placed online is completely out of one's control the moment it is placed online- even if access to a personal site is limited.

-For your safety, do not post home addresses, local addresses, phone number(s), birth dates or other personal information, photos or other items that could embarrass you, your team or Virginia Wesleyan University.
-This includes information, photos and items that may be posted by others on your page.
+For personal safety, do not post home addresses, local addresses, phone number(s), birth dates or other personal information, photos or other items that could be embarrassing to one's self, one's team or Virginia Wesleyan University.
+This includes information, photos and items that may be posted and tagged by others.

-Exercise caution as to what information you post on your website about your whereabouts or plans.
-You could be opening yourself up to predators.
+Exercise caution as to what information is posted about whereabouts or plans as detailed or specific information could be used by predators.

-Be aware of who you add as friend to your site - many people are looking to take advantage of student-athletes, while others want to get close to student-athletes to give themselves a sense of membership in the team.
+Be aware of "friends" - many people are looking to take advantage of student-athletes, while others want to get close to student-athletes to give themselves a sense of membership in the team.

-Virginia Wesleyan University, coaches and administrators can easily access the websites.
+Virginia Wesleyan University, coaches and administrators can easily access any and all social media and/or websites.